 This group increased by 10% between 2010 to 2016, expanding it to more than 7.4 million workers.
 They’re independent, well-connected, and value life-experiences much more than the traditional tourists.

 These travelers are interested in meaningful experiences.
 They’re willing to make their own informed decisions, reevaluating their preferences.
 The trend of the personalized offerings starts out with the self-employed workers, focusing on a balance between life and work.

 At the same time, they’re much more prone to spend more money in meaningful life-experiences that might be part of a trip.

 In Latin America, more than 30% of households are led by females.
 In some cases, like Brazil, Chile and Colombia, more than 50% of women are employed.
 Almost everywhere in Latin America women also have high education.

 Over the years, female empowerment is growing exponentially together with their economic power.
 This gets even more strong as the internet grows and people start sharing their experiences as female solo travelers.

 This encourages other women to do the same while reporting their own experiences.
-Its getting common that women travel alone.
+It’s getting common that women travel alone.
 They like to feel free to decide their own itinerary and experience the world on their own.
-They want to gaining a feeling of confidence and empower themselves.
+They want to gain a feeling of confidence and empower themselves.

 According to Euromonitor, one out of eight women are willing to travel solo, but their largest concern is safety.
 That’s why companies are creating businesses around that.
 Some companies are working hard to make this experience more enjoyable and less scary for many women around the world.